ManinVx20/football_prediction/README.md

 Go to football_prediction/crawler while inside a virtual environment and use these commands to re-crete datas.

-For football matches of the FIFA World Cups from 1930 to 2018:
+For football matches of the FIFA World Cup from 1930 to 2018:

 ```bash
 scrapy crawl match -O ../data/fifa_world_cup_historical_data.csv
 ```

-For football matches of the FIFA World Cups 2022:
+For football matches of the FIFA World Cup 2022:

 ```bash